markasoftware/i405-tunnel/docs/interstate-circuits.md

 (Note that in practice I405 applies jitter to inter-packet intervals, so it wouldn't be exactly 27ms between each sent I405 packet.
-However, the *average* inter-packet interval will remain the same, and over a long period of time)
+However, the *average* inter-packet interval will remain the same, even over a long period of time)

 **Possible Solution (not implemented): Scheduled Packets**.
-When I405 receives an IP packet on its TUN interface, attach a "scheduled dispatch timestamp", eg `system_timestamp() + 500ms` (where 500ms is an overestimate of the network latency) to the packet and then immediately send it to the other side of the I405 connection.
-When the packet is received on the other side, wait until the "scheduled" dispatch time to send the packet through the TUN interface.
-This way, the inter-packet intervals of the tunneled IP packets are the same as the inter-packet intervals between when they're read off the TUN interface, completely independently of the inter-packet intervals of the encrypted I405 packets.
+When I405 receives an IP packet to tunnel, attach a "scheduled dispatch timestamp" of `system_timestamp() + 500ms` (where 500ms is an overestimate of the network latency) to the packet.
+On the other side of the I405 connection, wait until the scheduled timestamp to send the tunneled IP packet.
+The inter-packet intervals of the tunneled IP packets when they leave the I405 tunnel will be the same as the inter-packet intervals when those packets entered the tunnel, completely independently of the inter-packet intervals of the encrypted I405 packets.

 ### Dropped packets

 The more insidious way to correlate hops 1 and 3: If a packet is dropped on hop 1 while traffic is actively being tunneled, packets will be dropped on hop 3.
 Packet drops are normal and fairly common over the internet; the adversary does not need to actually cause the packet drops.
-An adversary monitoring hop 1 will often be able to tell that a packet was dropped because the inter-packet interval is larger than usual, and on hop 3, by monitoring TCP sequence numbers or similar.
+An adversary will be able to tell that a packet was dropped on hop 1 because the inter-packet interval was larger than usual, and on hop 3, by noticing a gap in TCP sequence numbers.
 When the adversary notices drops on hops 1 and 3 at almost the same time, they become more confident that these two hops are part of the same Interstate Circuit.

 <img src="./drop-correlation.svg" height=400>